j-frei/Infherno/README.md

 ## Live Demo

 **Gradio Demo Video**: [See the clip here](https://myweb.rz.uni-augsburg.de/~freijoha/Infherno_Gradio_Demo.mp4).
+**Public Demo**: A public demo is available at [https://infherno.misit-augsburg.de/](https://infherno.misit-augsburg.de/).
+Note that it does not use Gemini, but a smaller Llama 3.3 (70B, quantized) model, and an internal Snowstorm instance.

 Our Gradio demo is accessible via [Hugging Face Spaces](https://huggingface.co/spaces/nfel/infherno).
 **Use of Local Models**: For optimal performance and reliable results, it is recommended to use a strong commercial LLM like Gemini Pro 2.5, which was the model used in the experiments described in this paper.
 While local models were explored to a limited extent, their performance was observed to be substantially less reliable, and they were not used for the main evaluations.
 Also due to resource and context limitations with open-source models, we recommend launching Infherno locally with a proprietary model via API.